phpDocumentor/phpDocumentor/docs/PSR.md

 If a consumer intends to display the contents of the example file then it is RECOMMENDED to use a syntax highlighting solution to improve user experience.

-The rules as described above apply to both the inline as the normal tags.
+The rules as described above also apply to the inline tags.
 The inline tag has 2 additional parameters with which to limit which lines of code are shown in the Long Description.
-Due to this consuming applications MUST show the example code in case an inline example tag is used.
+Due to this, consuming applications MUST show the example code in case an inline example tag is used.

 The start and end argument may be omitted but the ellipsis should remain in